Darauli

-Darauli is a Community development block and a town in district of Siwan, in Bihar state of India.
-It is one out of 13 blocks of Siwan Subdivision.
-The headquarter of the block is at Darauli town.
+Darauli is a community development block and a town in district of Siwan, in Bihar state of India.
+It is one of 13 blocks of Siwan Subdivision.
+The headquarters of the block is at Darauli town.

-Total area of the block is 172.80 km2 and the total population of the block as of 2011 census of India is 174,357.
+The total area of the block is 172.80 km2 and the total population of the block as of the 2011 census of India is 174,357.

-The block is divided into many Gram Panchayats and villages.
+The block is divided into many gram panchayats and villages.

-Gram Panchayats
+Gram panchayats

-Gram panchayats of Darauli block in Siwan Subdivision, Siwan district.
+The following are the gram panchayats of Darauli block in Siwan subdivision, Siwan district.